AmanoTeam/obggcc/README.md

 ## Linking with system libraries

 By default, you can't mix headers and libraries from both the cross-compiler's system root and your host machine's system root.
 The main reason is that there may be incompatibilities between the two systems, which could cause the compilation to break or produce broken binaries even if the compilation succeeds.
-Due to this, the standard practice is that you also cross-compile any external dependency that your program may need to use and put them inside the cross-compiler's system root or explicitly point the compiler to where to find the cross-compiled dependencies by passing the appropriate flags while compiling your binary (`-I`, `-L`, and `-l`).
+Due to this, the standard practice is that you also cross-compile any external dependency that your program may need to use and put them inside the cross-compiler's system root or explicitly point the compiler to where to find the cross-compiled dependencies by passing the appropriate flags when compiling your binary (`-I`, `-L`, and `-l`).

 That being said, the GNU C library is portable enough to reduce these incompatibilities to some extent.

 The environment variable `OBGGCC_WANTS_SYSTEM_LIBRARIES` can be used to control the default behavior when cross-compiling software.

-Let's take this program as an example:
+Let's take as an example this program which uses OpenSSL to perform a simple SHA-256 calculation:

 ```c
 #include <string.h>